slowdivePTG/Notes/Basics of Cosmological Physics/Chapter 5.md

 - In some cosmologies $d_A(z)$ is not monotonically increasing function of $z$, for a given proper size $D$ will subtend a minimum angle $\delta\theta$ at $z=z_{max}$

+  - When the light rays were emitted, the universe was smaller and certain proper diameter distance occupied a larger coordinate size

+  - $z_{max}$ stands for an emission distance equal to the particle horizon at the time of emission

   - Einstein-de Sitter cosmology - $z_{max}=1.25$
     $$
     \delta \theta_{\min }=\delta \theta\left(z_{\mathrm{m}}\right)=3.375 \frac{H_{0} D}{c}
     $$
-    A galaxy cluster of typical diameter 1 Mpc, would never subtend on the sly an angle smaller than
+    A galaxy cluster of typical diameter 1 Mpc, would never subtend on the sky an angle smaller than
     $$
     \delta \theta_{\min }=\frac{3.375 \cdot 100 h \cdot 1}{3 \times 10^{5}} \simeq 1.13 \times 10^{-3} h \text { radians } \simeq 4 h \text { arcmin }
     $$